DragonRuby/command_line/README.md

 It captures all outputs, can handle applications that require stdin, and can pass environment variables.
 It's also helpful for testing commmand-line applications.

+This project is tested against and works on Linux, OS X, and Windows.

 ## Installation

 This project uses [Semantic Versioning](http://semver.org/spec/v2.0.0.html).